ManousosAlexandrakis/Linear_Approximation_OPF/README.md

 If the above steps are followed correctly, the code file should run without issues—only infeasibility could cause an error.

-## Plotting Adjustments
+## Plotting_Scripts

-The provided plotting code may require some adjustments to produce the desired results.
-Depending on the case file, modifications might be necessary.
-Specifically, `upper`, `lower` and `length` must be set to proper values to ensure correct scaling of the y-axis.

-Additionally, the files are loaded using their file paths in the given code—following the same approach should ensure smooth execution.
+This folder contains scripts for generating visualizations from the code's output data.

+### Usage

+Run the plotting scripts to visualize the results.
+Some parameters may require adjustment for optimal display:

+- **`yticks`** – Adjust if y-axis labels are poorly spaced or unclear.
+- **`zoom_out`** – Modify to control the zoom level of the plot.

+#### Notes
+- Ensure the input data is in the correct format before running.
+- Fine-tune parameters as needed for different datasets.